iratansh/UR30-VLM-Object-Detection/README.md

   participants and have mock fallbacks for offline development.
 - Documentation for additional ROS launch topologies (`vision/scripts/test_gazebo_simulation.launch.py`) still needs verification once MoveIt integration stabilizes.

-Treat the backlog as the authoritative roadmap—update it when you validate or change any subsystem.
+Treat the backlog as the authoritative roadmap - update it when you validate or change any subsystem.

 ## Handoff Checklist